rduplain/memo/startups-for-people-with-problems.md

 ## About Me

 I am an engineer first and foremost.
 I have been involved in entrepreneurial projects for my entire engineering career.
-Being a programmer and C-Suite executive who has "done it before," I often get the open-ended request to "pick your brain" about startups.
+Being a programmer and early- to mid-stage C-Suite executive who has "done it before," I often get the open-ended request to "pick your brain" about startups.
 Ask around, and you'll find that this isn't the best way to ask for a meeting (with anyone).
 Don't "pick brains."
 Ask questions in context.

 ## Table of Contents